stun4j/stun4j-guid/README.md

 This will produce the stun4j-guid-VERSION.jar file under the target directory.

 ## How to use
-### Method 1：Direct use (for applications with a small number of nodes that wish or are capable of maintaining \" process/node identity uniqueness \" by themselves)：
+### Method 1：Direct use (for applications with a small number of nodes that wish or are capable of maintaining \"process identity uniqueness\" by themselves)：

 ```
 //Step 1.Initialization (only once,usually when the application starts)